BoQsc/Godot-3D-Male-Base-Mesh/README.md

 You may then add to the scene a Camera3D node and a DirectionalLight3D.
 Then click button "Run Project" (F5) button to run the scene.

+If you are very new to Godot Engine, you might also to temporary hide weird
+colored wireframes temporary: these are known as Gizmos and can be disabled by
+clicking "Perspective" button on the left top corner in the scene of Godot

 # Godot-Male-Base-Mesh
 > I'm making a game and just wanted to help other game developers so i made a
 >  male base mesh with a full rig and uv unwrapped it and put it under the CC0 license.